 By the age of seven I felt naturally drawn towards poetry and often spoke to myself in poetic language while walking or cycling through the French countryside.
 Inspired by Nature or by my own emotions I would create simple rhymes and repeat them on my way to school like little mantras.

-Around the age of fifteen a friend lent me a book on Yoga, some of the asanas looked intriguing but it was reading about the philosophy that created a greater impact on my mind.
+Around the age of fifteen a friend gave me a book on Yoga, some of the asanas looked intriguing but it was reading about the philosophy that created a greater impact on my mind.
 I embraced its concepts quite easily because it was reflecting what I always felt and experienced on a personal level.
-At that time I never imagined that I would become a yoga teacher, I just wanted to be an artist and a traveller, my gypsy soul always drawn to foreign lands.
-One year later the mother of a very good friend of mine studied to become a yoga teacher, she was always very inspirational to me, and perhaps subconsciously it opened an opportunity at the back of my mind?
+At that time I never imagined that I would become a yoga teacher, I just wanted to be an artist and a traveler, my gypsy soul always drawn to foreign lands.

 Yoga is a path that is often inside you even before you acknowledge it, and it can manifest more strongly at any stage of your life.
 In my case I felt I could not escape my destiny and followed it almost blindly.
 Shortly after arriving in London at the age of 18 I saw myself enrolling to yoga classes, which first disappointed me because they were too physical and not spiritual enough.
 I kept searching for an inspiring teacher and within little time I found myself enrolling for a Yoga teacher training course!
-I had to do it, I could not even explain to anyone why, especially as my lifestyle at the time was nothing but yogic!!
 Over a period of 4 years I trained with Velta Snikere-Wilson and qualified with the British Wheel of Yoga.

-Later in 1994/6 I came accross Dr Vasant Lad's lectures and mostly Dr Robert Svoboda's teaching.
-The later became an inspiring force in my spiritual development.
+Later in 1994/6 I discovered Ayurveda through the teaching of Dr Vasant Lad and mostly Dr Robert Svoboda.
+The later became an inspiring force in my spiritual development at the time.
 It is through Ayurveda that I found the path of Tantra.
 This path spoke to me more than yoga ever did.
-I have attended his lectures for more than 10 years and it gave me a lot of insight in the importance of sadhana.
-Later during my several stays in India I encountered Swami Nardanand and Swami Shivanandji of Varanasi from whom I gained more practical knowledge of worship practices.
+I attended his lectures for more than 10 years and it gave me a lot of insight in the importance of sadhana.
+Later during my several stays in India I encountered Swami Nardanand and Swami Shivanandji from whom I gained more practical knowledge of worship practices.
 The greatest teaching came from the few exceptional souls who happened to cross my path in this lifetime and the eternal connection with Nature's energy.
-Ever since it's been a long journey, a fascinating path that allowed me to grow and yet there were moments when it became a difficult challenge as Yoga seemed to clash with some of my other aspirations.
-The more I taught and practiced this discipline the more I realised that the benefits will manifest in your life when it is ripe for you, and the sincerity in your heart is more important than the results.
+The more I teach and practice the more I realize that the benefits will manifest in your life when it is ripe for you, and the sincerity in your heart is more important than the results.

-Yoga, Ayurveda & Tantra have been very close to me throughout my life, they have shaped my destiny time and again, for a single seed can bear many fruits; the more I study and practice the more I realise the infinite dimension of the subjects.
-My own realisation is that from the One there is the inexorable desire to become many, the creative force manifesting in the Universe in all shapes and forms until it gets re-absorbed into the great void, dissolving back into the state of unlimited infinite consciousness.
+Yoga, Ayurveda & Tantra have been very close to me throughout my life, as well as Art (I am a practicing artist (www.mariannesimonin.com).
+These disciplines have shaped my destiny time and again, for a single seed can bear many fruits.
+My path is that from the One there is the inexorable desire to become many, the creative force manifesting in the Universe in all shapes and forms until it gets re-absorbed into the great void, dissolving back into the state of unlimited infinite consciousness.

 There are many paths, all valid and fascinating.
 In the West, Hatha Yoga is the most well-known and accessible, and like for many other people it was the start of my journey, it has since taken me to a more spiritual path, where every moment of life becomes a sadhana.
-It is no longer the difficulty to set time aside for my practice, it is the exhilarating challenge to use every aspect of my everyday life as an opportunity to practice and to dedicate what I have learned to my own deities and the people I care for and love.
+It is no longer the difficulty to set time aside for my practice, it is the exhilarating challenge to use every aspect of my everyday life as an opportunity to practice.

 - Master in Ayurvedic Medicine at Middlesex University, 2011/2015 - M.CM Ayur (Hons)